nicolaor/SemanticKernelPoc/README.md

 ### MCP Connection Issues
 - Verify MCP server is running on port 31339
-- Check SharePoint authentication configuration
+- Check SharePoint authentication configuration and permissions:
+  - Ensure Sites.Read.All, Sites.Search.All, and TermStore.Read.All permissions are granted
+  - Verify admin consent for SharePoint-specific permissions
+  - Check that the service account has access to SharePoint sites
-- Review MCP server logs for specific errors
+- Review MCP server logs for specific SharePoint API errors
-- Ensure user has SharePoint access permissions
+- Ensure user has SharePoint access permissions for target sites
+- Test SharePoint connectivity: `curl https://localhost:31339/tools`

 ## 📈 Performance Considerations